sitespeedio/coach/README.md

  - The coach knows other things than performance: Accessibility and web best practice are other things that the coach can help you with.
  - You can integrate the coach in your own web performance tool, it's easy: Your tool only need to be able to run Javascript in the browser and produce a HAR file.
 Or you can use the built in functionality of the coach to run the browser.
  - The coach is Open Source.
 The advice is public, you can check them and change them yourself.
 Help us make the coach even better!
+ - The coach can combine knowledge from the DOM with HAR to make super powerful advice.
  - The CLI output is pretty nice, you can configure how much you want to see.
 Use it as fast way to check the performance of your page.
  - The coach will be part of sitespeed.io 4.0 and it will be awesome!